HW/SW Safety and Security

 Real-Time Embedded Systems

 A real-time computer system is a computer system in which the correctness of the system behavior depends not only on the logical results of the computations, but also on the physical instant at which these results are produced.
-In fact, a real-time system changes its state as a function of physical time.

 Please continue to Cryptography if you are interested in cryptographic hardware.